highwire/opensource-php-BetterDOMDocument/README.md

 // If you know you're only going to find a single DOMNode, you can use a querySingle
 $dom_node = $dom->querySingle('//xpath/to/node');

-// If you need to register a namespace, thats a snap
+// If you need to register a namespace, thats a snap, but note that BetterDOMDocument can also auto-detect them if you pass TRUE as a second parameter to the contsructor.
 $dom->registerNamespace('kml','http://www.opengis.net/kml/2.2');

 // Swapping out DOMNodes is really easy